-For the New Covenant believers, building or raising an altar to God implies setting aside a definite period of time daily or regularly for the purpose of communion or fellowship with God in His Word and in prayer.
+For the New Covenant believers, building or raising an altar to God implies setting aside a definite time daily or regularly for the purpose of uninterrupted and deep communion or fellowship with God in His Word and in prayer.
 It connotes waiting upon God in a consistent manner.

-While believers are expected to pray always or without ceasing, yet it is wise and necessary in today’s busy and noisy world to cultivate the habit of setting aside a definite period of time daily to diligently read, study, and meditate in God’s Word without any distraction and to commune with God in prayer.
-This certainly requires discipline, determination, and dedication (Acts 2:42-47).
+While believers are expected to pray always or without ceasing, yet it is wise, necessary, and beneficial in today’s busy and noisy world to cultivate the habit of setting aside or scheduling a definite time daily to prayerfully, patiently, and diligently read, study, and meditate in God’s Word and to commune with God in prayer without any distraction.

-Altar also implies sacrifice.
 The Old Testament worshippers offered animals daily or regularly on the altar as burnt offerings to God.
-But, the New Testament worshippers are expected to present or offer themselves to God as a living sacrifice.
+But unlike the Old Testament worshippers, the New Testament worshippers are expected to present or offer themselves to God as a living sacrifice.

-Beloved, if you would esteem and set seeking God and spending quality time in God’s presence daily or regularly as your highest priority and pursuit this New Year, you will have your strength renewed daily or regularly to deal with and overcome every challenge, trial, battle, or adversary that may confront you this New Year.
+Beloved, if you would esteem and set above everything else spending quality time in God’s Word and prayer daily as your highest priority and pursuit this New Year, you will have your strength renewed daily to confront and overcome every challenge, trial, battle, or adversary that may come your way this New Year.

 30 Even the youths shall faint and be weary, And the young men shall utterly fall,